Ohio lawmakers consider expanding sales of alcohol infused ice cream

 It would also open the state up to other manufacturers from across the country who have not been able to sell their products here.

-Buzzed Bull Creamery in Cincinnati is positioning itself to take full advantage if this bill were to pass.
-It has already taken steps to jump on this trend which appears to be on a similar trajectory as the frozen yogurt craze you may remember starting back in the late 90’s.
+Buzzed Bull Creamery in Cincinnati is positioning itself to take full advantage of this bill were to pass.
+It has already taken steps to jump on this trend which appears to be on a similar trajectory as the frozen yogurt craze you may remember starting back in the late ’90s.

 “They’re projecting that within the next three years this will turn into a $1.5-2.5 billion industry in the United States,” said Colton Mounce, with Buzzed Bull Creamery.